ECP-WarpX/impactx/docs/source/usage/examples.rst

 Examples
 ========

-This section allows you to **download input files** that correspond to different physical situations.
+This section allows you to **download input files** that correspond to different physical situations or test different code features.

 .. toctree::
    :maxdepth: 1